Prepare for a career as a paralegal or legal assistant

-This module includes learning how binding contracts are formed and how to understand them.
-Topics covered include pitfalls that can make contracts invalid as well as the defenses which may allow a party to avoid having to fulfill obligations under a valid contract.
-It also covers how to calculate damages for breaches of contract.
-The module provides instruction in how to draft typical clauses that appear in many contracts.
+This module includes how binding contracts are formed and how to understand them.
+Topics covered include pitfalls that can make contracts invalid as well as the defenses that may allow a party to avoid having to fulfill obligations under a valid contract.
+The module also addresses how to calculate damages for breaches of contract and provides instruction in how to draft typical clauses that appear in many contracts.

-Focuses on the procedural and substantive areas of common law crimes.
-Topics covered will address some of the issues that emanate from the fourth, fifth, sixth, and eighth Amendments of the Constitution of the United States.
-The areas of criminal law that are covered include:
+Focusing on the procedural and substantive areas of common law crimes, topics address some of the issues that emanate from the Fourth, Fifth, Sixth and Eighth Amendments of the U.S. Constitution.
+Areas of criminal law covered include:

 - General concepts

 - The respective defenses of the above areas

 - Criminal Law and Procedure, An Overview, by Ronald J. Bacigal, 4th Edition, ISBN 1133591887